 Various other PSE-like products have been proposed in the water resources and geographical engineering communities.
-AQUATOOL [4], a system for water resources planning and operational management, is composed of modules linked through geographically referenced databases and knowledge bases.
+WISE [41] is a PSE for simulating complete ecosystem models and has goals similar to L2W: link models from multiple domains and subdisciplines.
+AQUATOOL [42], a system for water resources planning and operational management, is composed of modules linked through geographically referenced databases and knowledge bases.
 These modules are designed to model water resources schemes optimization, carry out simulation of management of water resources systems including conjunctive use of surface and ground water, and preprocess a groundwater model designed to include distributed aquifer submodels in the simulation model.
-BASINS [73], released by the EPA, supports environmental and ecological analysis on a watershed basis through use of models and a GIS.
-Osmand et al. developed a decision support system (DSS) called WATERSHEDSS [55] to aid watershed managers in handling water quality problems in agricultural watersheds.
-The key objectives of this DSS are to transfer information to watershed managers for making appropriate land management decisions, to assess nonpointsource pollution in a watershed based on user supplied information and decisions, and to evaluate water quality effects of alternative land treatment scenarios.
-WaterWare, a river basin planning DSS [25], also uses modules linked to a GIS.
-Lal et al. [48] and Negahban et al. [54] describe a DSS named LOADSS that is designed to evaluate phosphorus loading and control in the Lake Okeechobee basin through the use of GIS linked modules.
+BASINS [43], released by the EPA, supports environmental and ecological analysis on a watershed basis through use of models and a GIS.
+Osmand et al. developed a decision support system (DSS) called WATERSHEDSS [44] to aid watershed managers in handling water quality problems in agricultural watersheds.
+The key objectives of this DSS are to transfer information to watershed managers for making appropriate land management decisions, to assess nonpoint-source pollution in a watershed based on user supplied information and decisions, and to evaluate water quality effects of alternative land treatment scenarios.
+Lal et al. [45] and Negahban et al. [46] describe a DSS named LOADSS that is designed to evaluate phosphorus loading and control in the Lake Okeechobee basin through the use of GIS linked modules.
 The WISE environment [47] lets researchers link models of ecosystems from various subdisciplines.
-Chen et al. [17] present the design of the watershed analysis risk management framework (WARMF) for calculation of the total maximum daily loads (TMDLs) of various pollutants within a river basin.
-WARMF contains five integrated modules-Engineering, TMDL, Consensus, Data, and Knowledge.
+Chen et al. [48] present the design of the watershed analysis risk management framework (WARMF) for calculation of the total maximum daily loads (TMDLs) of various pollutants within a river basin.

+WARMF contains five integrated modules - Engineering, TMDL, Consensus, Data, and Knowledge.
 A GUI that provides menus for the user to issue commands, store, and display the output in the forms of GIS maps, bar charts, and spreadsheets helps to integrate these modules.
-While most of these systems provide sophisticated models and link appropriate simulation codes using a GIS, none are web-accessible to the best of our knowledge.
-Also, the availability of a PSE explicitly focusing on evaluating hydrologic and economic impacts of residential settlement patterns is limited.
-Most systems are somewhat restrictive in their scope and do not provide a truly multidisciplinary assessment of management changes in watersheds.